While developing the MdBG we focused on making a right and responsible decision.

 Our goal was not only to make an icon for the city, but also to make a very functional Museum.
 Thereby is the city structure further developed and emphasized through our intervention.

-The room programme is quite large.
+The room program is quite large.
 A boxlike form didn‘t seem to be the best solution for integrating the museum in it‘s surrounding.
 During the development process, we took special notice of the urban surrounding and protected monuments.

 We adept by removing the old building and integrating a new one.
 Our MdBG slowly starts to get in the desired shape.